loganrooks/robotic-psalms/README.md

   - `lfo_depth`: *Currently unimplemented.* Intended for LFO modulation depth.
   - `filter_cutoff`: *Currently unimplemented.* Intended for filtering the delayed signal.
   - `filter_resonance`: *Currently unimplemented.* Intended for filter resonance.
+- `resonant_filter`: (Optional) Configuration for a resonant low-pass filter applied to the vocal timbre.
+Uses an RBJ Biquad implementation.
+  - `cutoff_hz`: The filter's cutoff frequency in Hz (e.g., `5000.0`).
+Must be greater than 0.
+  - `q`: The resonance factor (Q) (e.g., `1.0`).
+Higher values create a sharper peak at the cutoff.
+Must be greater than 0.
+- `bandpass_filter`: (Optional) Configuration for a bandpass filter applied to the vocal timbre.
+Uses a Butterworth implementation.
+  - `center_hz`: The center frequency of the bandpass filter in Hz (e.g., `1000.0`).
+Must be greater than 0.
+  - `q`: The quality factor (Q) of the filter (e.g., `2.0`).
+Higher values result in a narrower bandwidth.
+Must be greater than 0.
+  - `order`: The order of the Butterworth filter (e.g., `2`).
+Higher orders create a steeper rolloff.
+Must be greater than 0, defaults to 2.

 ### Voice Timbre